Junior Section: First Prize £750; Second Prize £400

 Senior Section: First Prize £1,000; Second Prize £400

-See Rule 18 (below) for information about how they will be given.
+See Rule 24 (below) for information about how they will be given

-1. The Competition is open to musicians aged 9-13.
-See rules for eligibility; organists are at present excluded.
+1. The Competition is open to all instrumentalists, pianists and singers of any nationality; organists are at present excluded.
 Applications are only accepted from singers within the Senior Section – see Rule 2.

 2. There are two sections in the Competition: a Junior Section and a Senior Section.
-Applicants for the Junior Section must be at least 9 and no older than 13 on 1st May 2018, and for the Senior Section at least 14 and no older than 17 on 1st May 2018.
-They must be resident in or in full time education in Worcestershire, Gloucestershire or Herefordshire or in the West Midlands inside a radius of 30 miles of the centre of Bromsgrove.
+Applicants for the Junior Section must be at least 9 and no older than 13 on 31st August 2024, and for the Senior Section at least 14 and no older than 17 on 31st August 2024, provided you are still in full time education.
+They must be resident in or in full time education in any part of the United Kingdom.

 3. All instruments used must be completely acoustic (not electronic) and the use of backing tracks is not permitted.

-5. Applications should be completed online or submitted by post to The Bromsgrove Young Musicians Platform, c/o Alison Webber, MFG Solicitors, 1 High St, Bromsgrove B61 8AJ.
-Applications must be received no later than 16.00 hours on Sunday 21st January 2018.
-The Trustees acting through their Music Manager may accept or reject applications at their discretion.
+5. Applications should be completed online or submitted by post to The Bromsgrove Young Musicians Platform, c/o Bev Needham, Bromsgrove School, Worcester Road, Bromsgrove, Worcs.
+B61 7DU.
+Applications must be received no later than 16.00 hours on Sunday, 28th January 2024.
+The Trustees acting through its Competitor Selection Adjudicators may accept or reject applications at their discretion.

-6. Proof of age must be submitted with your application by post or by e-mail.
+6. Proof of age must be submitted with your application by post or by email.
 This can either be a copy of a birth certificate, passport, or ID card.
-See the Application Form.
+Please see the Application Form for details.